 Prizes are awarded in the following categories:

-Cross-faculty oral presentations (top achiever form each Faculty oral presentation):
+Cross-faculty oral presentations (top achievers form Faculty oral presentation):

 Oral presentations (Faculty specific):

 Posters (Faculty specific):

 It is important for the presenters to have a knowledgeable audience to see and hear their work.
 Staff members are encouraged to attend the oral presentations and to examine the poster displays which will be judged on 28 October.
 They are also encouraged to attend the Cross-Faculty oral and poster presentations in 29 October.